-Other useful function during calibration
+Other useful functions during calibration

 Skimming local muon triggers only